Skip to content

 Shell Integration

 Mise is integrated with the shell through activation and completion hooks.
-This replaces the previous direnv-based approach used with Devbox.

 For activation performance optimizations during Bash startup, see Mise Caching Optimization.